metomi/rose/sphinx/user-guide/configuration.rst

   time.
 It can be used to indicate that a value must be overridden at run time.
-If the value of an environment variable setting begins with a tilde ``~``, all of the characters preceding the 1st slash ``/`` are considered a tilde-prefix.
+If the value of an environment variable setting begins with a tilde ``~``, all of the characters preceding the 1st slash ``/`` are considered a *tilde-prefix*.
 Where possible, a tilde-prefix is replaced with the home directory associated with the specified login name at run time.

 ``[etc]``